 But there is a more enduring, more subtle, and underlying theme that began with Wilde’s desire to be known: it was a journey through his art and life towards an imperative for anonymity.

 Continue reading Guido Ferranti by ?

-When it comes to measuring time, sixty is an odd and yet benign number.
-Seconds, minutes and hours seem to pass indistinguishable from one another.
+When it comes to measuring time, sixty is an oddly benign number.
+It records the seconds into minutes and the minutes into hours indistinguishably.
 But when the number is used to mark the passage of years—three score can give one quite a jolt.
 So when the occasion crept up on me last week, I was need of rejuvenation.

-An outing to the theatre would be the tonic methought.
-But with the next Wilde play not until later this month, I would need to find another balm for my now furrowed brow.
+An outing to the theatre would be the tonic I thought.
+But with the next Wilde play not until later in the month, I would need to find another balm for my (now) furrowed brow.

-What then if not Oscar; why not something pre-Oscar?
+What then if not Oscar?
+Perhaps something pre-Oscar…

 Continue reading RBS

 Oscar Wilde’s After-Dinner Rebuke to his Press Critics